Marginal treatment effects in the absence of instrumental variables: Introduction

 Early explorations of the identification of endogenous regression models when IVs are unavailable focused on linear systems of simultaneous equations, in which the lack of IVs is associated with hardly justifiable exclusion restrictions and insufficient moment conditions.
-The typical strategy for addressing this underidentification problem is to impose second- or higher-order moment restrictions to construct instruments by using the available exogenous covariates \citep[e.g.,][]{lewbel1997constructing, klein2010estimating}.
-In particular, imposing restrictions on the correlation between the covariates and the variance matrix of the vector of model errors leads to identification based on heteroscedasticity \citep{lewbel2012using}.
-We refer the reader to \cite {lewbel2019identification} for a comprehensive review of this approach. \cite {d2021testing} considered a nonlinear triangular model without the exclusion restriction and established identification for the control function approach based on a local irrelevance condition.
-The above results are restricted to the case of continuously valued endogenous variable or treatment. \cite {lewbel2018identification} showed that in linear regression models, the moment conditions of identification based on heteroscedasticity can be satisfied when the endogenous treatment is binary, at the expense of strong restrictions on the model errors.
-Alternatively, \cite{conley2012plausibly} and \cite{van2018beyond} presented a sensitivity analysis approach for performing inference for linear IV models while relaxing the exclusion restriction to a certain extent.
-However, the linear models implicitly impose an undesirable homogeneity assumption on treatment effects.
+The typical strategy for addressing this underidentification problem is to impose second- or higher-order moment restrictions to construct instruments by using the available exogenous covariates \citep[e.g.,][]{fisher1966identification, lewbel1997constructing, klein2010estimating}.
+In particular, imposing restrictions on the correlation between the covariates and the variance matrix of the vector of model errors leads to identification based on heteroscedasticity \citep{lewbel2012using}. \cite{d2021testing} considered a more general nonseparable, nonparametric triangular model without the exclusion restriction, and established identification for the control function approach based on a local irrelevance condition.
+However, these results are restricted to the case of continuous endogenous variable or treatment. \cite {lewbel2018identification} showed that, in linear regression models, the moment conditions of identification based on heteroscedasticity can be satisfied when the endogenous treatment is binary, at the expense of strong restrictions on the model errors.
+Alternatively, \cite{conley2012plausibly} and \cite{van2018beyond} presented a sensitivity analysis approach for performing inference for linear IV models while relaxing the exclusion restriction to a certain extent. \cite{kang2016instrumental} proposed an identification and estimation method for linear treatment effect models when the exclusion restriction of some IVs may not hold, and \cite {windmeijer2019use} further proposed a robust method to detect invalid IVs that enter the outcome equation as explanatory variables.
+More recently, \cite{masten2021salvaging} suggested a set identification method for linear IV models under violations of the exclusion restriction.
+A common limitation of this body of literature is that linear models implicitly impose an undesirable homogeneity assumption on treatment effects. \cite{carl2025tsci} considered invalid IVs in a treatment effect model with nonlinearity in both the treatment and outcome equations, and established the identification based on different functional forms in the two equations, which is similar to our identification strategy in terms of ideas.
+Moreover, they adopted machine learning methods in estimating the treatment equation to cope with the potentially high nonlinearity.
+However, their model implicitly assumes homogenous treatment effects as well.
+As a complement, our model relaxes the restrictive homogeneity assumption and allows for general heterogeneities in treatment effects, which is evidently more realistic.